damanikjosh/aware4-lics/README.md

 In order to generate custom world in the simulator, you need to modify three files.

-1. Create your own models and worlds and save it under folders `models` and `worlds`, respectively.
+1. Create your own models, worlds, and scenarios.
+Save it under folders `models`, `worlds`, and `scenarios`, respectively.
 2. In `sitl_target.cmake` look for the following line, and add your world name at the end
     ```
     set(worlds